Basavarajkembhavimath/share2learn/_posts/2025-11-06-executing-python-script.md

 ```

 Here, the env command picks the python3 binary available in the existing Shell environment.
 This makes the script portable and can now be executed on any system or any virtual environment without worrying about the correct path for python3.

+# What about using with the modern "uv" tool ?